-&lt;sup>3 For details of the construction of the Input-Output table, the derivation of the income and expenditure structure of the HEIs sector and the data sources used see Hermannsson et al (2010c).
-The augmented table builds on previous work by WERU (2007).
+3 For details of the construction of the Input-Output table, the derivation of the income and expenditure structure of the HEIs sector and the data sources used see Hermannsson et al (2010a).
+The augmented table builds on previous work by Allan et al (2010).

-Welsh, HEI-disaggregated input-output database.
+The remainder of the paper is structured as follows.
+In Section 2 we outline the approach adopted by conventional (input-output-based) regional HEI impact studies, and summarise the results that the implementation of this approach yields when applied to our Northern-Ireland, HEI-disaggregated input-output database.
 We explore the basis of the "policy scepticism" in Section 3, attributing this to two broad possible sources: an acknowledgement of a resource constraint on the supply-side and a public sector budget constraint on the demand-side.
 We argue that the traditional "Green Book perspective" of complete supply-side crowding out of regional expenditures is not applicable to the context of a single devolved region.
 Indeed, at the regional level the passive supply-side assumptions required to motivate the use of input-output analysis may apply in the longer term.
-However, we also argue that the presence of a binding constraint on government expenditure, which operates through the Barnett formula in Wales, is significant for the appropriate conduct of regional impact studies.
-In particular, in the context of incremental increases (or decreases) in public expenditure on HEIs, the application of conventional impact analysis effectively assumes that these expenditures are externallyfinanced (through the central government).
-If, instead, they are financed by switching/ reallocation of the Welsh Assembly Government's expenditure, then the impact of this should be explicitly identified.
+However, we also argue that the presence of a binding constraint on government expenditure, which operates through the Barnett formula in Northern Ireland, is significant for the appropriate conduct of regional impact studies.
+In particular, in the context of incremental increases (or decreases) in public expenditure on HEIs, the application of conventional impact analysis effectively assumes that these expenditures are externally-financed (through the central government).
+If, instead, they are financed by switching/ reallocation of the Northern Ireland Assembly's expenditure, then the impact of this should be explicitly identified.
 We show how this constraint can be accommodated within conventional impact analyses.
-Inevitably, our results suggest that the aggregate impact on the host region of such switching is significantly less than conventional impact analyses imply, though in the Welsh case the net impact remains positive.
+Inevitably, our results suggest that the aggregate impact on the host region of such switching is significantly less than conventional impact analyses imply.
+For Northern Ireland the net impact is ambiguous.
+Measured in terms of output, there is a small, but positive, switching impacts, whereas when the same expenditure switching is gauged in terms of employment impacts the result is a small, but negative, switching impact.

-In Section 4 we show that it would be wrong to infer from the small net "balanced expenditure multiplier", which (we establish in Section 3) applies to Welsh general government expenditure being switched to HEIs, that HEIs have a negligible overall impact on their host region that is additional to the impact of public expenditure per se.
-We illustrate this through an IO-based attribution analysis, which highlights the fact that HEIs are emphatically not part of the public sector, with 56% of Welsh HEIs' funds coming from devolved public sources, but are in fact export-intensive.
-We show that of the "total impact" of HEIs on Welsh output that would be attributed to HEIs in a conventional analysis, only some 48% are in fact attributable to public funding per se.
+In Section 4 we show that it would be wrong to infer from the small net "balanced expenditure multiplier", which (we establish in Section 3) applies to Northern Irish general government expenditure being switched to HEIs, that HEIs have a negligible overall impact on their host region that is additional to the impact of public expenditure per se.
+We illustrate this through an IO-based attribution analysis, which highlights the fact that HEIs are not part of the public sector.
+Some 65% of Northern Irish HEIs' funds coming from devolved public sources, but 35% do not.
+Nonetheless, this is a significantly higher dependence on public funding than Scotland (54%) or Wales (58%).
+Northern Irish HEIs are relatively export-intensive.
+We show that of the "total impact" of HEIs on Northern Ireland's output that would be attributed to HEIs in a conventional analysis, only some 63% are in fact attributable to public funding per se.
+However, our findings are sensitive to the specification used to construct the Input-Output table for Northern Ireland, for which four alternative versions are available to use.
+This sensitivity is explored in Appendix 2 and alternative results presented.